-Bereavement leave is paid leave which is available to an employee related to the death of a family member of the employee's immediate family as defined below.
+Bereavement leave is paid leave which is available to an employee related to the death of a member of the employee's immediate family as defined below.

-- For purposes of this Section, immediately family shall mean father, father-in-law, mother, mother-in-law, step-parent, brother, sister, spouse, registered domestic partner, child, step-child, grandparent, grandchild or person with whom the employee has/had a legal quardian relationship. - B. Upon request, regular, limited-term or probationary employees who are in full-time paid status shall receive necessary time off with pay, not to exceed five (5) regularly scheduled shifts days in any one (1) instance for each death, to arrange for or attend a funeral of a member of their immediate family and employees who are in part-time status shall receive time off with pay, not to exceed the number of hours scheduled in a part-time employee's normal workweek for each death.
-For purposes of this Section, immediate family shall mean father, father-in-law, mother, mother-in-law, step-parent, brother, sister, wife, husband, registered domestic partner, child, step-child, grandparent, grandchild or legal guardian.

-- C. Generally, time off shall be taken in whole day increments and may be taken nonconsecutively.
-If requested, partial day absences may be approved if operationally feasible.
-Use of this leave must be completed within six (6) months of the loss. - D. An employee may request additional time off for bereavement.
-Additional time off shall be charged to the employee's accrued balances and must meet eligibility requirements and conditions set forth in Article IV Section 1, Article V, or Article VI.
+- A. For purposes of this Section, immediate family shall mean father, father-in-law, mother, mother-in-law, step-parent, brother, sister, spouse, registered domestic partner, child, step-child, grandparent, grandchild or person with whom the employee has/had a legal guardian relationship. - B. Upon request, regular, limited-term or probationary employees who are in full-time paid status shall receive time off with pay, not to exceed five (5) regularly scheduled shifts, for each death, and employees who are in part-time paid status shall receive time off with pay, not to exceed the number of hours scheduled in a part-time employee's normal workweek for each death. - C. Generally, time off shall be taken in whole day increments and may be taken nonconsecutively.- If requested, partial day absences may be approved if operationally feasible.- Use of this leave must be completed within six (6) months of the loss. - D. An employee may request additional time off for bereavement.
+Additional time off shall be charged to the employee's accrued balances and must meet eligibility requirements and conditions set forth in Article IV Section 1, Article V, or Article VI. - A.E.
+The County shall be responsible for preventing the abuse of Bereavement Leave.
+If the County reasonably suspects an employee is abusing or misusing Bereavement Leave, the County may require the employee to furnish adequate proof of attendance at the funeral or arrangement of the funeral prior to providing payment for such leave.
+Such proof may include, but is not limited to: a program or pamphlet from the funeral services, a receipt from the funeral home/services venue, death certificate, obituary, etc.